28 Apr

 2. Temptation

-The fourth single released by the band it's the first time we hear the band transition from their post punk roots fully and embrace pop.
+The fourth single released by the band is the first time we hear the band transition from their post-punk roots fully and embrace pop.
 It's the band's first great pop song.
 Bernard Sumner finally finds his voice, settling into his own singing style, and the guitars and synths intertwine.

 The Village Voice critic Robert Christgau described the original version of 'Temptation' as being "where Manchester's finest stop hearing ghosts and stake their claim to a danceable pop of unprecedented grimness and power," noting that it was "the first real song this sharp-cornered sound-and-groove band has ever come up with."